-sport activity whether it is recreational, instructional, or common interest and desire to participate in a specific -Club Sports are formed by students motivated by a Club Sports competitive in nature.
+common interest and desire to participate in a specific sport activity whether it is recreational, instructional, or -Club Sports are formed by students motivated by a competitive in nature.

-soccer, volleyball, shooting, ultimate frisbee, scuba diving, skeet & trap, -Sports include: aikido, baseball, cycling, dance, equestrian, golf, surf, softball.
+frisbee, scuba diving, skeet & trap, Sports include: aikido, baseball, running, dance, equestrian, soccer, volleyball, ultimate surf, softball.